Marriage Retreats Pastor & Ministry Leader Retreats

 7. Maintain realistic expectations.

 No matter what, vacationing with kids is not the same as vacationing pre-kids.
 When you remind yourself of this going in, you can enjoy the process more because although it’s different, it doesn’t mean it’s bad or you won’t make lasting memories.
 Choose adventures everyone will love.
-If your kids get frustrated skiing, save that adventure for a getaway with just your spouse, and plan to go snow tubing with the whole family instead.
+If your kids get frustrated with sand, save that adventure for a getaway with just your spouse, and plan to go camping with the whole family instead.
 Being realistic will certainly help curb some frustration.

 8. Vacation without kids.